Older Adults and Veterans

 This dashboard tracks the performance of Measure K initiatives in the Older Adults and Veterans Category.
 Scroll through to explore how your Measure K funds are used.
 This page is dedicated to showing you key services provided and key performance data.

 The Institute on Aging’s Friendship Line is a 24-hour hotline offering suicide prevention and intervention for seniors and disabled adults.
-A total of 1,757 calls were received in FY 2016-17.
-Thus far in FY 2017-18, a total of 1,344 calls have been received.
+A total of 2,554 calls were received in FY 2017-18.
 Respondents reported feeling more socially connected due to Friendship Line calls.
 This connection is a vital component in suicide intervention and the reduction of depressive symptoms.
 Respondents found staff and volunteers to be respectful and kind and would recommend the Friendship Line to a friend or family member.
-In FY 2016-17, 97% of Friendship Line clients indicated excellent or good in rating the quality of services received, exceeding the target of 80%.
-Thus far in FY 2017-18, 94% of clients have indicated excellent or good in rating the quality of services received.
+In FY 2017-18, 93 percent of Friendship Line clients indicated excellent or good in rating the quality of services received, exceeding the target of 90 percent.

 Friendly Visiting & Meals Express Program

 The Friendly Visiting & Meals Express Program (FVME) provides home-visiting and meal delivery services to alleviate the isolation felt by older adults and persons with disabilities.
-Partnering with Peninsula Volunteers, Inc. the FVME was able to fill the gap for individuals on the waiting list for home delivered meals in FY 2016-17.
-As a result, the target has been increased from 50 in FY2016-17 to 800 for FY 2017-18.
-Thus far in FY 2017-18, 551 meals have been delivered by Meals Express Drivers per quarter, with the goal of reaching 800 by year-end.
+Partnering with Peninsula Volunteers, Inc. the FVME has been able to fill the gap for individuals on the waiting list for home delivered meals.
+In FY 2017-18, 1,775 meals were delivered by Meals Express Drivers, exceeding the goal of reaching 800 by year-end.